patricktan6/tp/docs/UserGuide.md

 Examples:
 * `routine_add r/Full Workout e/Squat` Adds an exercise named "Squat" to the routine "Full Workout".

-**Before adding "Squat" to "Full Workout"**
+**Before adding "Squat" to "Full Workout":**

 Note that "Squat" and "Full Workout" already exist in fitNUS.

 ![Routine Add Exercise](./images/routine_add.png)

-**After adding "Squat" to "Leg Workout"**
+**After adding "Squat" to "Full Workout"**

-Note that "Squat" now belongs under "Full Workout" as a tagging as well as a success message.
+Note that "Squat" now belongs to "Full Workout" as a tagging, and fitNUS displays a success message.

 ![Routine Add Exercise](./images/routine_add_after.png)

 #### 3.2.4 Delete exercise from routine : `routine_delete_exercise`

-Removes an exercise from a specific routine.
+Removes an exercise from a specific routine in fitNUS.

 Format: `routine_delete_exercise r/NAME_OF_TARGET_ROUTINE e/EXERCISE_NAME`